The VBA Curve Tracer Project

 Below is the fully mounted sandwich.
 The distance between these two boards is adjusted to be 18mm and secured by the toggle and rotary switches and the Current and Volt potmeters that also connect the two ground planes together.

 The Main board below is still printed on paper, shown here to give you an idea of how it will all fit inside the enclosure.
 The green terminal blocks will change to another type in the next revision.
+The shielded cable connection is there to preserve the fidelity of the Step output signal.

 Below is the previous setup with the fully working version of the curve tracer, built with the circuits on 10x10 boards to allow for swapping out new revisions, making measurements and making changes.